 North Terrace Campus - Semester 1 - 2014

 General Course Information

-Course Code MUSONIC 1100A Course Sonic Arts Forum 1 Part 1 Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Basic understanding of the role of technology in the creation and performance of music Restrictions Priority is given to Music degree students but course is available to non-music students Course Description This project-oriented course allows students to develop collaborative sonic arts projects in diverse creative fields such as composition, live performance, installations and multimedia.
+Course Code MUSONIC 1100A Course Sonic Arts Forum 1 Part 1 Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Contact Up to 2 hours per week Assumed Knowledge Basic understanding of the role of technology in the creation and performance of music Restrictions Available to BMus students only Course Description This project-oriented course allows students to develop collaborative sonic arts projects in diverse creative fields such as composition, live performance, installations and multimedia.
 Project concepts are researched and developed, subjected to discussion and debate, and presented or performed.